mushahadur/Task-From-ICT-Layer/README.md

 `mounted()`: Called after the instance has been mounted to the DOM.
 It's often used for initial data fetching or interacting with the DOM elements.

 #### Updating Hooks:
 `beforeUpdate()`: Called when the data changes, but before the DOM is re-rendered.
-You can modify the data before it's reflected in the DOM.
+I can modify the data before it's reflected in the DOM.

 `updated()`: Called after a data change causes the DOM to re-render.
 It's useful for performing DOM manipulations or additional actions after an update.